WING-NUS/SSID/doc/add_support_for_new_language.md

 > In theory only LangLexer.java is needed for PlagiarismDetection.jar but some LangLexer.java makes use of methods from LangParser.java.
 LangParser.java is included in to prevent compilation issues when building PlagiarismDetection.jar

+> Some languages' lexor file extends from `langBases` (Eg. `JavaScriptLexerBase.java`).
+These find can be found within the `grammars-v4` repository.
+(Eg. https://github.com/antlr/grammars-v4/tree/master/javascript/javascript/Java)

 ### Creation of token mappings file
 11. Navigate back to `/lib/antlr/grammars/bin/lang` and create a file named `lang_token_mappings` file.
 Manually assign the tokens defined in `lang_tokens` to tokens understood by PlagiarismDetection.jar.
 Read below to find out more.